zig-gamedev/zig-gamedev/README.md

 To list all available sample names run `zig build help` and navigate to `Steps` section.

+As mentioned above, the only dependency needed to build this project is [Zig compiler](https://ziglang.org/download/), neither Visual Studio nor Windows SDK has to be installed.

+Zig compiler consists of a single ~60MB .zip file that needs to be downloaded separately.
+Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

 #### Build options

-All sample applications support following build options:
+All sample applications support the following build options:

 * `-Drelease-safe=[bool]` - Optimizations on and safety on
 * `-Drelease-fast=[bool]` - Optimizations on and safety off